Female Sexual Health Specialist in Atlanta, GA

-There are many ways in which women can improve their sexual health.
-It is always important to be aware of general safe sex practices and new forms of birth control, but more than anything it is vital for women to speak up to Dr. Sharma if they have any questions or concerns regarding their sexual health.
+Sexual health is an important aspect of your general health that is often overlooked.
+It’s always important to be aware of general safe sex practices and new forms of birth control, but it’s vital for women to reach out to Dr. Sharma if they have any questions or concerns regarding their sexual health.
+Dr. Sharma is a board-certified urogynecologist who helps women in the Atlanta area maintain and improve their sexual and reproductive health.
+Call our office in Atlanta at (770) 723-1545 and schedule your appointment today.

 Safe Sex Practices